Hong Kong activists slam government for foreign agent label

 “This association believes that the issuance of the letter has no legal basis, so we will not provide any information requested in the letter,” the committee said.

 The group first announced its decision to reject the police request on Sunday.
-Police later warned the alliance that failure to comply could result in a fine of 100,000 Hong Kong dollars ($12,900) and up to six months in jail.
+Police warned the alliance that failure to comply could result in a fine of 100,000 Hong Kong dollars ($12,900) and up to six months in jail.

+Security minister Chris Tang said Tuesday that “swift and efficient” action will be taken against those who do not cooperate with police requests to furnish information according to the law.

 Hong Kong authorities have cracked down on dissent over the past year, after Beijing imposed a sweeping national security law in response to months of anti-government protests in 2019.